3.4.3.1 Movements of People and Employment

 Population movements are increasing:

-• Companies are endlessly moving, as described in the previous section (3.4.2), and they can grow or shrink, or they might need new skills.
+● Companies are endlessly moving, as described in the previous section (3.4.2).
+They can grow or shrink, or they might need new skills.
 These movements of jobs result in movements of people.

-• Climate change may lead to some forced migration, looking for land and jobs.
+● Climate change may lead to some forced migration, looking for land and jobs, as described later (3.5.7).

-• Demographics will play a very big part in the geography of labour.
+● Demographics will play a very big part in the movements of people and employment.
 Population growth is fastest in the poorest countries.
 Existing populations are ageing in rich European countries, whereas there is a predominance of young people in poorer African countries – as described, for example, in a Telegraph article entitled Mapped: The world’s most elderly (and youngest) countries.
 The UN Population Division gives more details on its website.
 There is a constant flow of people from poorer countries, seeking work in rich countries.

-There are economic consequences at both ends of migration, as examined below: the impact of job losses and emigration (3.4.3.2), and the impact of immigration (3.4.3.3).
+There are economic consequences at both ends of migration, as examined below: the impact of job losses and emigration (3.4.3.2), and the impact of immigrants on the country that adopts them (3.4.3.3).

 Back